 Through prayer, you can put yourself back on the path to righteousness once more, walking with God by your side as you put addiction behind you.

 Prayer in Recovery Keeps You Committed

 “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.”

 The Serenity Prayer is at the heart of recovery programs around the world, keeping Christian addicts focused on finding the strength to overcome addiction.
-This prayer is very powerful, reinforcing the realities addicts must accept before truly embracing sobriety.
+This prayer is mighty, reinforcing the realities addicts must accept before genuinely embracing sobriety.

 Despite the power of God, humans are often powerless to the sins of the world.
 By accepting that there is no way to gain control over substance abuse and praying for the Lord’s guidance, you can find a way to commit yourself to abstinence once more.

 “And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”